Misdemeanors in Georgia

 Why You Need a Buckhead Criminal Defense Attorney

 It is essential to seek legal counsel if being charged with a misdemeanor, as a conviction can result in financial, social, and professional consequences.
 Robert James Trial Attorney provides experienced representation in such cases.
 Attorney James is aggressive and dedicated to doing his best to protect your future.
-He is currently a managing partner at MSJ Law Group, giving him the background and resources to handle all types of criminal cases.
+He has the background and resources to handle all types of criminal cases.

 Call (404) 620-6110 to talk to a seasoned criminal attorney in Atlanta, GA.

 In Georgia, misdemeanors are defined as crimes that can be punished by one year or less in county jail.
 There are two different categories: misdemeanors and misdemeanors of a high and aggravated nature.
 Both are punishable by up to 12 months in a county jail.
 The former charge includes a fine of up to $1,000 while the latter’s fine can be up to $5,000.

 With misdemeanors, judges hold a significant amount of power in determining how the accused serves their sentence such as:

 - Suspending some or all of the sentence

 - Giving the defendant the option of probation instead of jail